-The Indiana Taxpayer Information Management Engine (INTIME), DOR's new, 24/7, e-services portal at intime.dor.in.gov, allows tax preparers to submit an electronic Power of Attorney (or ePOA) to streamline the establishment of a POA relationship.
+The Indiana Taxpayer Information Management Engine (INTIME), DOR's new, 24/7, e-services portal at intime.dor.in.gov, allows tax preparers to submit an electronic Power of Attorney (or ePOA) request to streamline the establishment of a POA relationship.

 INTIME enables customers to view account information and correspondence online, pay taxes and bills, register tax accounts, file business taxes, and message securely with DOR Customer Service.
 Through INTIME, tax preparers also have increased access and functionality including:

 - Access to view and manage multiple customers under one login